Sitata/docs/docs/guides/how_to/embedded-insurance/insure-stand-alone.md

 ---
-sidebar_position: 10
+sidebar_position: 3
-slug: /embedded-insurance-stand-alone
+slug: /embedded-insurance-/stand-alone
 id: insure-list-stand-alone
 ---

-# Insurance: Stand-alone Products
+# Stand-alone Insurance Products

 Stand-alone products are meant to be sold as a single purchase with no upgrades or other special circumstances.
 Sitata's assistance only products are an example of a Stand-alone purchase.
 Other insurance-related products may also be considered as Stand-alone.